nik-pitts/nik-pitts.github.io/README.md

 - [Human-Machine Guitar Hero](#human-machine-guitar-hero), Rythm Game, Processing
 - [Matterport 3D to Text Adventure](#matterport-3d-to-text-adventure), Web API, Node Js
 - **A Walk with Shooting Star, 3D Adventure, Unity** \\
-  <font color="#abd5bd">Developed a game agent with a *dog persona* using the ChatGPT API, which automatically generates a diary based on the natural conversation between the player and the dog agent.</font>
+  <font color="#868e96">Developed a game agent with a <i>dog persona</i> using the ChatGPT API, which automatically generates a diary based on the natural conversation between the player and the dog agent.</font>

 ### Game
 - Mini Oldschool Maplestory, Platformer Action, Python